-Include the ArtsWave logo and recognition of the community support, e.g. "XYZ is supported by the generosity of tens of thousands of contributors to the ArtsWave Community Campaign."
+Include the ArtsWave logo and recognition of the community support, e.g. "XYZ is supported by the generosity of tens of thousands of contributors to the annual ArtsWave Campaign, the region's primary source for arts funding."

 Newspaper/Magazine Advertising